erikaannesmith/quantified-self/README.md

 # Quantified Self
 A calorie tracker project that is built with jQuery and an Express backend.
+Publicly deployed at: https://erikaannesmith.github.io/quantified-self/

 Demo the application: